Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Definitions and scope

-Due to their cumulant nature, much information can already be extracted from the SC and AC themselves.
+Due to their cumulant nature, much information can already be extracted from the SCs and ACs themselves.
 One example is the sign of the measured observables.
 In Ref.~\cite{ALICE:2016kpq}, it was shown how the event-by-event flow fluctuation patterns and the signatures of SC observables are related.
 This idea was also applied in the interpretation of the three-harmonic SC presented in Ref.~\cite{ALICE:2021klf}.
-For AC, however, the defining equations are more involved and the direct physical interpretation of their signature, positive or negative, is not straightforward, even in the simplest case of ${\rm AC}_{2,1}$.
+For ACs, however, the defining equations are more involved and the direct physical interpretation of their signature, positive or negative, is not straightforward, even in the simplest case of ${\rm AC}_{2,1}$.
 Another example is the observation of zero magnitude, indicating either an absence of genuine correlations between all involved variables or a trivial consequence of underlying symmetries.
-In the case of cumulants, however, this has to be interpreted carefully because in the absence of underlying symmetries either all cumulants at given order are identically zero, or none of them~\cite{doi:10.1143/JPSJ.17.1100}.
+In the case of cumulants, however, this has to be interpreted carefully because in the absence of underlying symmetries either all the cumulants at given order are identically zero, or none of them are identically zero~\cite{doi:10.1143/JPSJ.17.1100}.
 Therefore, the nonvanishing results for $\SC(2,4)$, obtained previously in Refs.~\cite{ALICE:2016kpq,ALICE:2017kwu}, imply that all of $\AC_{a,b}(2,4)$ must be nonvanishing as well, and the fact that some of them are consistent with zero would indicate only the limited sensitivity in the available datasets.
 In addition, a multivariate cumulant is nonvanishing if and only if all variables in its definition are correlated to each other~\cite{doi:10.1143/JPSJ.17.1100}.

-As done for the SC, the AC can also be normalized to remove the sensitivity of the observable to the strength of the individual harmonics and extract only the contribution of the genuine correlations between the various moments of $v_m^2$ and $v_n^2$.
+As was done for the SCs, the ACs can also be normalized to remove the sensitivity of the observable to the strength of the individual harmonics and extract only the contribution of the genuine correlations between the various moments of $v_m^2$ and $v_n^2$.
 This is done according to the standard procedure from Refs.~\cite{Taghavi:2020gcy, Bilandzic:2021rgb}, using

 Equations~\eqref{eq:AC21-mn} to~\eqref{eq:AC41-mn} cannot be used experimentally, as only the azimuthal angles of the final-state particles can be measured.
-Reliable experimental estimators for the various AC were presented in Appendix~C.2. of Ref.~\cite{Bilandzic:2021rgb}.
+Reliable experimental estimators for the various ACs were presented in Appendix~C.2. of Ref.~\cite{Bilandzic:2021rgb}.
 As an example, the expression corresponding to Eq.~\eqref{eq:AC21-mn} is